Nancy Ponzi: Other

 On December 1, 2009, Ponzi published The Ponzi Vineyards Cookbook, a collection of recipes she developed after decades of feeding family, guests and vineyard crews.
 Interspersed throughout the book are anecdotes about life in the vineyard.
 She had previously published recipes in The Vintner's Kitchen by Bill King.

 Family

 Ponzi married Dick Ponzi in 1962 in California.

 The entire family was involved in the vineyards and winemaking from the start, with the Ponzi children helping after school and on weekends.
-Once grown, the children pursued other interests: Anna Maria worked in the magazine business on the East Coast before returning to the winery in 1992; Luisa attended Portland State University and prepared for medical school, returning to the family business in 1990 and deciding to pursue winemaking.
+Once grown, the children pursued other interests: Michel studied music composition at Dick Grove School of Music before turning his interests to business.
+He returned to the winery in 1986 where he worked as operations director and later as CEO until 2013.
+Anna Maria worked in the magazine business on the East Coast before returning to the winery in 1992; Luisa attended Portland State University and prepared for medical school, returning to the family business in 1990 and deciding to pursue winemaking.
 She went on to train in Burgundy, France, and earn a degree in viticulture and enology.
 In 1993, Dick Ponzi passed the title and duties of Winemaker to her.